kahboom/syndesis.io/README.md

 ## Publishing

-To set up on your own fork:
+To set up on your own fork for the first time:

 1. Fork this repo.
 2. Clone to your machine: `$ git clone git@github.com:<USERNAME>/syndesis.io.git`